JakobOvrum/jakobovrum.github.io/d/_posts/2016-01-20-memory-safety.md

  `@trusted` functions.
  7. In general, do *not* apply `@trusted` to templated functions.
 See the next section for how to handle those.
+ 8. Comment liberally.
+More often than not, it is not obvious what the programmer has verified for memory safety.
+Leave a comment explicitly stating *why* this uncheckable code is still memory safe.
- 8. Whenever a `@trusted` function is changed, vet it for memory safety in its updated form.
+ 9. Whenever a `@trusted` function is changed, vet it for memory safety in its updated form.

 Note that both `@safe` and `@trusted` functions don't have to be memory safe